joelpsteadman/bankruptcy/README.md

     * Get bankruptcy data by county from this [US Courts site](https://www.uscourts.gov/report-name/bankruptcy-filings?tn=&pt=All&t=534&m%5Bvalue%5D%5Bmonth%5D=&y%5Bvalue%5D%5Byear%5D=2018) for each year that you want
         * Select bankruptcy from the topic drop-down menu and the year that you want
         * Look for the link for "U.S. Bankruptcy Courts - Business and Nonbusiness Cases Filed, by Chapter of the Bankruptcy Code, District, and County”
-        * The PDF will give you a pretty view, but you need the csv file
+        * The PDF will give you a pretty view, but you need the ~~csv~~ xlsx file
-        * Click on the link then download the CSV (sometimes the this needs done a couple times before a non corrupted version is downloaded?)
+        * Click on the link then download the ~~CSV~~ xlsx (sometimes the this needs done a couple times before a non corrupted version is downloaded?) (if it doesn't work, try switching browsers)
         * Edit the CSV in the following way:
             * Copy the Circ/Dist and County column to column A
             * Copy the county code column into column B